-- Carmarthen & the West and Ammanford & the Amman Valley have similar percentages for housing need and population. - There may be under reporting of housing need in the more rural areas.
-The evidence shown above tends to support this.
+- Carmarthen & the West and Ammanford & the Amman Valley have similar percentages for housing need and population. - We may be underestimating the housing need in the more rural areas and the above comparison of need and population tends to support this.

-As a result, the action group mentioned earlier will also be looking at carrying out specific work in rural areas to understand the need better and resources will be allocated to do so.
+As result the action group mentioned earlier will also be looking at carrying out specific work in rural areas to understand the need better and resources will be allocated to do so.
 Appendix B confirms what the group will be looking at.

-The action area map above highlights how the initial 1,000 homes are divided between the action areas.
+The action area map above highlights how the initial 1000 homes are divided between the action areas.

-It should be noted that 77 additional homes will be delivered using Social Housing Grant and working in partnership with the housing associations (identified as part of the £10m investment).
+It should be noted that 77 additional homes will be delivered using Social Housing Grant and working in partnership with the housing associations as we have identified an additional £10m.
 This grant funding will be allocated to meet housing need in rural areas, the provision of specialist housing for people with disabilities and contributing to regeneration initiatives.
 We have an excellent track record of using the grant funding allocated to us each year.
 We are therefore well placed to attract any additional funding that comes available.